Yaco-99/CookieClicker/README.md

 ## Rules

-Rules aren't much complicated, besides, you will find some explanations given by our lord Cookie Monster.
+Rules aren't much complicated, besides, you will find some in-game explanations given by our lord Cookie Monster.

 His time is precious though, don't waste it!
 Start collecting them Cookies!